dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 Where:

 * `grant_type`: This must be `client_credentials`.
 * `client_id`: Your application's Client ID.
-You can find this value at the Settings tab of the Non Interactive Client.
+You can find this value at the (Settings tab of the Non Interactive Client](https://manage.auth0.com/#/clients).
 * `client_secret`: Your application's Client Secret.
-You can find this value at the Settings tab of the Non Interactive Client.
+You can find this value at the (Settings tab of the Non Interactive Client)[https://manage.auth0.com/#/clients].
-* `audience`: The Identifier value on the Settings tab for the API you created as part of the prerequisites for this tutorial.
+* `audience`: The Identifier value on the (Settings)[https://manage.auth0.com/#/apis] tab for the API you created as part of the prerequisites for this tutorial.

+**Note:** To get the above command format.
+Head over to the `test` tab of your newly created API on your Auth0 dashboard.

-The response contains a signed JSON Web Token, the token's type (which is `Bearer`), and in how much time it expires in Unix time (86400 seconds, which means 24 hours).
+The response contains a (signed JSON Web Token)[https://auth0.com/docs/jwt], the token's type (which is `Bearer`), and in how much time it expires in (Unix)[https://en.wikipedia.org/wiki/Unix_time] time (`86400` seconds, which means `24` hours).

 ```json
 {